hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## RQ1: Symptoms (Section 3.1)

-For the first research question, we will use a script reproduce Fig 1 that shows the distribution of symptom categories.
+For the first research question, we will use a script for reproducing Figure 1.
 To do so, run:

 ```bash
 python scripts/rq1.py data/bugs.json --output figures/symptoms.pdf
 ```

 This produces `symptoms.pdf` in the `figures` directory.
-It also prints a table in standard output that presents the total values and the percentages of symptoms per compiler.
-Specifically, it will print the following.
+Beyond that,
+the script also prints the distribution of symptoms in a tabular format.
+Specifically, it prints
+the following

 ```
 Symptom                               groovyc          javac        kotlinc scalac & Dotty          Total